 Keep track of mileage to and from doctors, therapists and physicians because these expenses can be reimbursed

 Obtain and keep receipts for out-of-pocket expenses such as prescription medications, bandages and any other costs associated with your injury

 Maintain records of your earnings and tax documents because you can be compensated for reduced earnings if your pay is decreased because of your injury

 Get an attorney who knows New York Workers’ Compensation and Social Security Disability laws

 We provide effective, reliable, aggressive work injury representation

 It is important to the success of your claim that each of the steps above are followed closely to ensure the best possible outcome.
-Our attorneys keep a close eye on evolving workers' compensation and disability laws as they continue to change and evolve.
+Our attorneys keep a close eye on evolving workers’ compensation and disability laws as they continue to change and evolve.
 With our attorneys at your disposal your legal questions will be answered and we will help you explore all possible avenues of compensation and recovery.
 We make sure all relevant paperwork is filed on time and filled out accurately to avoid unnecessary delay.
-We proudly serve clients in Kings and Richmond counties in New York.
+We proudly serve clients in the Five Boroughs, Long Island, Westchester and beyond.

 If you have suffered a work-related injury, you deserve compensation.
 Contact us today.

 Dealing with employers and insurance companies to get the compensation you are owed can be a daunting task.
-The attorneys at Severance, Burko, Spalter & Masone, PC understand these difficulties and we have over 35 years of experience helping our clients obtain their due compensation.
-If you are experiencing an on-the-job injury, give us a call at (718) 625-2300 to set up an appointment at our Montague Center office in Brooklyn or our Staten Island office.
-Hablamos espanol.
+The attorneys at Severance, Burko, Spalter, Masone & Laurette PC understand these difficulties and we have over 75 years of experience helping our clients obtain their due compensation.
+If you are experiencing an on-the-job injury, give us a call at (718) 625 2300 to set up an appointment at our office in Brooklyn or Freeport, NY office.
+Hablamos Español.